eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 To generate this file, run `npm run langium:generate`.
 You can then copy over the definition of the grammar from **syntaxes/hello-world.monarch.ts** (or whatever other name you have given this file) into the `setMonarchTokensProvider` function to setup that highlighting.
 Keep in mind that this generated monarch grammar is *very* simple.
 If you want more complex highlighting, we recommend writing your own custom monarch grammar, and storing it somewhere else to prevent it from being overriden.
 If you're interested, you can find more details about the [Monarch grammar highlighting language here](https://microsoft.github.io/monaco-editor/monarch.html).

 Then, we want to setup the code that shows up by default.
-For now, we're going to statically set the displayed MiniLogo program.
+The following is a fixed MiniLogo program that should display a white diamond in the top left corner of the screen.

 ```js
 editorConfig.setMainCode(`